-The Great Betrayal and Great Deception Gurinder Singh Grewal M.D.
+The Great Betrayal and Great Deception

+Dr. Gurinder Singh Grewal

-Since the late 19th and early 20th century there was a growing awareness among the depressed classes in India.
-They raised their voice for legitimate rights and social equality which they had been denied over the years.
-The British government, under pressure of Indian national movement initiated a constitutional form to accommodate Indians and various representative bodies.
+Since the late 19th and early 20th century, there has been a growing awareness among the depressed classes in India.
+They raised their voice for legitimate rights and social equality, which they had been denied over the years.
+The British government, under pressure from the Indian national movement, initiated a constitutional form to accommodate Indians and various representative bodies.

-Morley - Minto Reform Act of 1909 made provisions for separate electorate for the Muslims.
-The claim of the untouchables (Dalits) was that they are a separate community therefore should get the right to elect their own representative.
-On February 20, 1929 Mr. B. C. Mandal of all India depressed classes conference, in Madras said that the so-called patriots of India demand political rights, but they are not ready to give social rights to their own countrymen.
+Morley-Minto Reform Act of 1909 made provisions for a separate electorate for the Muslims.
+The claim of the untouchables (Dalits) was that they were an individual community and, therefore, should get the right to elect their representative.
+On February 20, 1929, Mr. B. C. Mandal of the Ali-India Depressed Classes Conference in Madras stated that the so-called patriots of India demanded political rights.
+Still, they were not willing to grant social rights to their fellow citizens.
 Many leaders of the depressed classes felt they should also demand reservation of seats for their representation in the legislative bodies.
-To address the issue the British government called a Round Table Conference in London.
+To address the issue, the British government called a Round Table Conference in London.

 Swami Achhutanand Maharaj and Babu Manguram Manguwalia fought for the rights of the untouchables, and they sent Dr. Bhimrao Ambedkar as their representative to the Round Table Conference.
-Mahatma Gandhi claimed that he was the leader of the untouchables; however, the British accepted Dr. Bhimrao Ambedkar the representative of the untouchables.
+Mahatma Gandhi claimed that he was the leader of the untouchables; however, the British accepted Dr. Bhimrao Ambedkar as the representative of the Dalits, not the untouchables.

-Dr. Bhimrao Ambedkar fought this battle in a very logical manner and gave many such arguments which proved that the untouchables are a separate community.
-On August 15, 1932, British government formalized distinct electorates.
-After protracted talks at the 2nd Round Table Conference Ramsay MacDonald, British Prime Minister issued a communal award which established a separate electorate for Dalits, Muslims, Anglo Indians, Christians and Europeans.
-In this award 71 seats in the parliament were to be reserved for the depressed classes.
-In these seats only the depressed classes were allowed to vote to elect their representatives.
-In the open seats depressed class members were also allowed to vote which allowed double voting for the members of the depressed class.
+Dr. Bhimrao Ambedkar logically fought this battle and presented numerous arguments that proved the untouchables to be a distinct community.
+On August 15, 1932, the British government formalized distinct electorates.
+After protracted talks at the 2nd Round Table Conference, Ramsay MacDonald, the British Prime Minister, issued a communal award that established separate electorates for Dalits, Muslims, Anglo-Indians, Christians, and Europeans.
+In this award, 71 seats in the Parliament were to be reserved for the depressed classes.
+In these seats, only the depressed classes were allowed to vote to elect their representatives.
+In the open seats, depressed class members were also allowed to vote, which allowed double voting for the members of the depressed class.

 Mahatma Gandhi opposed the communal award.
-According to him this will vivisect the Hindu religion.
+According to him, this will vivisect the Hindu religion.
 He started a fast unto death in Yarwada jail.
-Although he fasted only for 4 days a great drama was played that his life is under threat, if he dies it is going to lead to a bloodshed of depressed classes/Dalits.
-Pressure was put on Dr. Ambedkar to not accept the communal award.
-Dr. Ambedkar, a highly educated and informed person, was conned by Mahatma Gandhi who was a communal (Bania) leader.
-Dr. Ambedkar was promised reservation for 147 seats in the parliament instead of 71; however, in the seats everybody will vote.
+Although he fasted only for 4 days, a great drama was played that his life is under threat, and if he dies, it is going to lead to a bloodshed of depressed classes/Dalits.
+Pressure was put on Dr. Ambedkar not to accept the communal award.
+Dr. Ambedkar, a highly educated and informed person, was conned by Mahatma Gandhi, who was a communal (Bania) leader.
+Dr. Ambedkar was promised a reservation for 147 seats in the Parliament instead of 71; however, in the seats, everybody will vote.
 Some other benefits were promised.
-Under great pressure Dr. Ambedkar let in and signed The Poona Pact.
-The Poona Pact turned the underprivileged section of the society into political pawns that Hindu caste organization could employ to their advantage.
+Under tremendous pressure, Dr. Ambedkar signed the Poona Pact.
+The Poona Pact turned the underprivileged section of society into political pawns that Hindu caste organizations could employ to their advantage.

-Mahatma Gandhi did not sign the pact, instead he chose a Brahman named Madan Mohan Malviya to sign it.
-In this pact Brahman /Bania coalition outsmarted Dr. Ambedkar and made all Dalits Hindus forever.
-Which meant that they bought Dalits to be subservient to upper-class community forever.
+Mahatma Gandhi did not sign the pact.
+Instead, he chose a Brahman named Madan Mohan Malviya to sign it.
+In this pact, the Brahman /Bania coalition outsmarted Dr. Ambedkar.
+It made all Dalits Hindus forever, which meant that they bought Dalits to be subservient to the upper-class community forever.